wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 Redis encapsulates strings and binary data into a data type called the `sds` type. `sds` is an efficient and compact library for representing strings and arbitrary binary data.
 The implementation is in `sds.h` and `sds.c`.

+#### Memory Layout

 The `sds` type objects are referred to using the type name `sds`, which, surprisingly, is typedef'ed as `char *`.
 An `sds` type pointer, therefore, points to the beginning of the null-terminated string.
 However, compared with the standard C language strings, the `sds` object also has a header that is located *before* the `sds` pointer.
 The header stores the length and the allocated buffer size of the string and can be accessed by moving the pointer *forward*.

+An `sds` header consists of three fields, i.e., a `len` field storing the length of the string (excluding the terminating `'\0'`), a `alloc` field storing the size of the allocated buffer (excluding the terminating `'\0'`), and a `flag` field storing the header type.
+Headers can be one of the four types, namely `sdshdr8`, `sdshdr16`, `sdshdr32`, and `sdshdr64`.
+These four types differ from each other by using different integer types for the `len` and `alloc` fields.
+The `flag` field is placed at the end of the header and is therefore can be accessed via the `sds` pointer by subtracting a constant value.
+The `flag` field stores the header type, which must be read first in order to determine the size of the header.

 ### Disabling Persistence